ezander/sglib/index.md

   A Malab/Octave toolbox for stochastic Galerkin methods
 </div>

-<p>TEST SGLib is a toolbox for Matlab helping in the development of
-  stochastic Galerkin and (to a lesser part as yet) stochastic collocation methods.
-More or less extensive documentation is available in toolbox itself. </p>
+SGLib is a toolbox for Matlab helping in the development of stochastic Galerkin and (to a lesser part as yet) stochastic collocation methods.
+More or less extensive documentation is available in toolbox itself.

 ## Dependencies

 None.

 ## Install